sbtourist/clamq/README.md

 ## Configuring dependencies

-Clamq can be configured in your Leiningen project file as follows:

-    [clamq "0.3"]

-It is available on Clojars, so everything should be pretty straightforward.

-Also, depending on the broker you want to connect to, you need to declare the related dependency.
+Clamq comes with several sub-projects, depending on the broker/APIs you want to use.

-For ActiveMQ:

-    [org.apache.activemq/activemq-core "5.5.0"]

-For RabbitMQ:

-    [org.springframework.amqp/spring-rabbit "1.0.0.RC3"]
+For working with generic JMS, import the following dependency:

+    [clamq/clamq-jms "0.4"]

+For working with ActiveMQ, import the following dependency:

+    [clamq/clamq-activemq "0.4"]

+For working with RabbitMQ, import the following dependency:

+    [clamq/clamq-rabbitmq "0.4"]

 ## Connecting to brokers